elad/node-imagemagick-native/README.markdown

 ## Installation

 Install [Imagemagick](http://www.imagemagick.org/) with headers before installing this module.
-Tested with ImageMagick 6.7.7 on CentOS6 and MacOS10.7 .
+Tested with ImageMagick 6.7.7 on CentOS6 and MacOS10.7, Ubuntu12.04 .

     brew install imagemagick --build-from-source

       or

     sudo yum install ImageMagick-c++ ImageMagick-c++-devel

+      or

+    sudo apt-get install libmagick++-dev

 Make sure you can find Magick++-config in your PATH.
 Then: